MonkeyDeRiven/Website-Pizza-Delivery-Service/README.md

    - `make clean` to delete all containers (but not your src folder)

 - If you encounter strange errors when trying to build the containers (`Release file ... is not valid yet (invalid for another 11min 42s)`) on Windows systems this may happens due to wrong time settings in the container after standby.
 The easiest fix is to reboot the computer.
 - If the start of the container fails this may be due to ports that are already in use.
-The docker setup uses the ports 80 and 8085.
+The docker setup uses the ports 80, 3306 and 8085.
 Please make sure that these ports are not in use by any other software.
 - You will find the Apache Logfiles in the folder `Log` of your src folder.
-So you can easily access it from outside of the container.
+So you can easily access the log from outside of the container.
 - There are well known attacks on computers using docker and containers.
 So here are some basic recommendations for security
   - Please make sure that your firewall is always up and running.
   - Start the containers only when you need it.

-# EWA XAMPP & Co.
-Setup
+# EWA using XAMPP & Co.
 If you can not run docker you have to setup the environment for EWA yourself.
-You need the same setup that is used for the EWA-lab .
+You need the same setup that is used for the EWA-lab.
 You will find some hints on the installation in the section "Technische Hinweise" of the current EWA lab.

   Enjoy
-  Ralf Hahn, July 2021
+  Ralf Hahn, Feb 2022